 Ph.D. in the Biology of Aging

-We are seeking the highest caliber of students from around the globe seeking training to become leading scientists in the field of biogerontology.
-The program offers the opportunity to select a faculty mentor from either the Buck Center or USC and to select PhD committees composed of faculty members from institutions.
-Students will carry out state of the art research, attend seminars, attend and present at local, national and international biogerontology meetings, acquire teaching experience and begin to develop an academic, personal and professional network.
-These opportunities will involve classes, research and other activities at both the Southern and Northern California institutions.
+We seek the highest caliber of students from around the globe for training to become leading scientists in the field of biogerontology.
+The program offers the opportunity to select a faculty mentor from either the Buck Insitute or USC and to select PhD committees composed of faculty members from institutions.
+Students will carry out state-of-the-art research; attend seminars; attend and present at local, national, and international biogerontology meetings; acquire teaching experience; and begin to develop an academic, personal, and professional network.
+These opportunities will involve classes, research, and other activities at both the Southern and Northern California institutions.

-Ph.D. students will embark on a comprehensive new interdisciplinary graduate program taking a wide breadth of courses that utilize the strengths of both organizations.
-Students will take core courses on the molecular and cellular biology of aging and will then select a track among neuroscience, molecular and cellular biology, stem cell and regenerative sciences, and biomedical sciences.
+Ph.D. students will embark on a comprehensive new interdisciplinary graduate program, taking a wide variety of courses that utilize the strengths of both organizations.
+Students will take core courses on the molecular and cellular biology of aging and will then select a track: neuroscience, molecular and cellular biology, stem cell and regenerative sciences, or biomedical sciences.